bwoodsend/pyinstaller-hooks-contrib/README.md

 </details>

 <details><summary>APL header for runtime hooks only.
-If you're unsure if your hook is a runtime hook then it almost certainly is a standard hook.</summary>
+Again, if you're unsure if your hook is a runtime hook then it'll be a standard hook.</summary>

 ```python
 # ------------------------------------------------------------------